yu034604-crypto/experiment-study/README.md

 ## 2. Why I Chose This Design?

-I chose this design directly from my personal experience playing *Arena of Valor* (*傳說對決*).
+I chose this design directly from my personal experience playing *Arena of Valor*.
 During crucial team fights, intense excitement and panic tapping often lead to accidental slips onto adjacent non-combat buttons—such as settings or the chat wheel—instantly causing team wipeouts and defeats.

 Standard HCI design guidelines often assume that all on-screen elements should be equally accessible.
 However, high-stress interaction requires **asymmetric error resilience**: vital, time-critical actions should be biomechanically effortless, while disruptive non-combat functions must require intentional, high-precision motor movement.
 This experiment demonstrates how Fitts' Law can be used proactively to protect users from high-arousal motor errors.